Help Center/ Cloud Operations Center/ Getting Started/ Performing a Fault Drill of Increasing the CPU Usage

 4. Click OK.

 5. Check the attack progress and details.
-After the drill is complete, click Create Drill Report to create a drill report.
+After the drill is complete, click Create Drill Report in the upper right corner to create a drill report.